 Data archives can be made recurring by right clicking on the data archive in the tree-view and selecting 'Recurring'.
-Recurring displays are indicated by the arrows in the icon archive is recurring and there are multiple run modules (e.g. on an X/P2) then automatically a similar data archive will be created for each run.
+Recurring displays are indicated by the arrows in the icon if a data archive is recurring and there are multiple run modules (e.g. on an X/P2) then automatically a similar data archive will be created for each run.